owntheweb/static-nextjs-blog/posts/2011/text-to-speech-tts-plugin-for-tinymce.md

 ### Quick Start Guide

-1. [Download](https://tinymce.moxiecode.com/download/download.php) and unzip the TinyMCE JavaScript library.
+1. [Download] *-link archived-* and unzip the TinyMCE JavaScript library.
 2. [Download](https://github.com/owntheweb/tinymce-tts/zipball/master) and unzip the TTS Plugin.
 3. Move the 'tts' folder to tinymce/jscripts/tiny\_mce/plugins/
 4. Open 'example.htm' in the 'tts' folder for an example of how to configure TinyMCE and the tts plugin.